keybase/bot-sshca/docs/sshca.md

 Are you sure you want to continue connecting (yes/no)?
 ```

-Ultimately, this feature was not included as part of this project since signing host keys is significantly different
+This feature has not been included because signing host keys is significantly different
 from signing user keys.
 Despite this, it could still be a useful feature to build on top of Keybase.